raspberrypilearning/321-make-mentor-guide/en/step_4.md

 There is also an embedded version of the next project in that path that creators can interact with.

-**Tip:** You could end your session by looking at this step as a group and building excitement for the next project.
+**Tip:** You could end your session by looking at this step as a group to build excitement for the next project.

 ### Further reading